ezEngine/docs/docs/animation/skeletal-animation/animation-controller/anim-nodes-playclip.md

 All animation controller nodes that sample animation clips share these properties:

 * `Loop`: If enabled the node will loop playback while its `Active` pin is triggered.
 Which clip exactly gets looped depends on the node.
 The *play single clip node* for example just loops playback in general, but randomly picks a different clip in every iteration.
-The [play clip sequence node (TODO)](anim-nodes-sequence.md) on the other hand will loop its middle clip instead.
+The [play clip sequence node](anim-nodes-sequence.md) on the other hand will loop its middle clip instead.

 * `ApplyRootMotion`: If enabled, the node will compute the [root motion](../root-motion.md) from the sampled clips and forward this to the [animation controller component](animation-controller-component.md), which may apply this to the game object's position.